 Week 1 - Translation (Finger to Palm)

-- Place three marbles on the desk in front of the child.
-Ask the child to pick up one marble at a time using their thumb and index finger, and get them to hide each one in the palm of their hand (they will need to use their middle, ring and little fingers to hold the marble there) whilst they pick up the next marble.
+- Place three marbles on the desk in front of your child.
+Ask them to pick up one marble at a time using their thumb and index finger, and get them to hide each one in the palm of their hand (they will need to use their middle, ring and little fingers to hold the marble there) whilst they pick up the next marble.

-Once the child can successfully pick up three marbles and hold them in the palm of their hand, ask them to slide them back out, one at a time, from the palm up to their finger tips and place them softly back down on the desk.
-As the child becomes more competent at this task, make it more difficult by reducing the size and move onto dried butter beans, dried chick peas, then small beads (you can also use peas, then lentils and finally grains of rice).
+Once your child can successfully pick up three marbles and hold them in the palm of their hand, ask them to slide them back out, one at a time, from the palm up to their finger tips and place them softly back down on the desk.
+As the child becomes more competent at this task, make it more difficult by reducing the size of the object.
+Try moving onto dried butter beans, dried chick peas, then small beads.

 - Place a number of coins or counters on the desk in front of the child.
-Ask the child to pick up one coin/counter at a time and place into a piggy bank (alternatively use a recycled margarine tub or small Pringles tube and cut a slot in the lid) one at a time using both hands separately.
+Ask your child to pick them up one at a time and place into a piggy bank.
+Repeat this task so that both hands get a turn.
+You can make your own posting box by upcycling an empty margarine tub or small stacking crisps tube, and cutting a rectangular slot in the lid.

 Other Ideas and Suggestions